nguyen-lam-phuong-thao/uplift-customer-selection/README.md

 └── README.md
 ```

+This structure is temporary and may be simplified once the framework contracts and entry points are finalized.

-Generated datasets, prediction artifacts, metrics, figures, MLflow databases, local environments, and temporary files must not be committed.
+Generated datasets, model artifacts, predictions, metrics, figures, local MLflow databases, environments, and temporary files should not be committed to the repository.

-## Documentation Authority

-For framework behavior, use the following order of authority:

-1. [`docs/framework_workflow.md`](docs/framework_workflow.md) — normative workflow and stage invariants.
-2. [`contracts/README.md`](contracts/README.md) — artifact and identity contracts.
-3. `configs/` — supported configuration values and defaults.
-4. This README — project overview and operating guide.
-5. Historical weekly notes — context only, not current implementation requirements.

-Coding rules are documented in [`docs/code_rules.md`](docs/code_rules.md).

-## Long-Term Vision
+---

+# Next Development Steps

+The next stage focuses on:

+1. Completing the remaining framework-hardening tasks.
+2. Aligning the documentation with the implemented behavior.
+3. Removing obsolete and duplicated code once the workflow is stable.
+4. Finalizing dataset, model, artifact, and experiment contracts.
+5. Improving configuration-driven execution so supported models can be added without changing the core framework.
+6. Integrating RetailHero through a separate dataset adapter.
+7. Verifying that downstream evaluation can be reused without copying Criteo-specific code.

-Future work may extend the framework into a complete MLOps lifecycle with automated retraining, model registry workflows, deployment, monitoring, champion/challenger management, and continuous improvement.
-Those capabilities are outside the current core scope and must not be introduced prematurely at the cost of a simple, auditable evaluation pipeline.
+Future extensions may include automated retraining, online serving, production monitoring, model registry operations, and champion/challenger automation.
+These are outside the scope of the current project.

+---

+# References

+The framework design is informed by established work in uplift modeling, statistical model evaluation, and reproducible machine learning workflows.

+1. **Gutierrez, P., & Gérardy, J.-Y. (2017).** *Causal Inference and Uplift Modelling: A Review of the Literature.* Proceedings of the International Conference on Predictive Applications and APIs (PAPIs).
+   - Provides a comprehensive review of uplift-modeling methods, evaluation metrics, and practical applications.

+2. **Zhao, Y., Fang, X., & Simchi-Levi, D. (2017).** *Uplift Modeling with Multiple Treatments and General Response Types.* Proceedings of the SIAM International Conference on Data Mining (SDM).
+   - Introduces a general framework for uplift modeling and discusses policy-oriented evaluation.

+3. **Raschka, S. (2018).** *Model Evaluation, Model Selection, and Algorithm Selection in Machine Learning.* arXiv:1811.12808.
+   - Reviews best practices for train/validation/test separation, statistical comparison, and reproducible model selection.

+4. **Savvides, C., et al. (2023).** *Model Selection with Bootstrap Validation.* Statistical Analysis and Data Mining.
+   - Describes bootstrap-based approaches for estimating uncertainty during model selection.

+These references provide the statistical and methodological background for the framework.
+The implementation itself is an engineering framework that combines these established principles into a reproducible workflow for training, evaluating, selecting, and validating uplift models.